Once properly stated, a problem can be formulated as an objective function

 [Gol2019] derive an algorithm for correspondence problems on point sets.

-pairs of bounding boxes into QUBOs for removing redundant object detections.
+between pairs of bounding boxes into QUBOs for removing redundant object

-for a lattice quantum chromodynamics simulation data using a D-Wave 2000Q.
+algorithm for a lattice quantum chromodynamics simulation data using a

 A satisfiability (SAT) filter is a small data structure that enables fast